 Why is Garlic Not Banned in Competitions?

-When the trials were conducted with world-class athletes and garlic use, it did not show any statistically significant improvement in the performance.
+When the trials were conducted with world-class athletes and garlic use, it did not show any statistically significant improvement in performance.

-So as of now, there are a lot of reasons but no evidence that garlic helps in highest levels of sports performance.
+So as of now, there are a lot of reasons but no evidence that garlic helps in the highest levels of sports performance.
 So you can try your luck with garlic in improving your performance in local meets, but don’t expect to win a Gold Medal in the Olympics!

 The World Anti-Doping Agency (WADA) has rightfully chosen not to ban garlic use in the absence of comprehensive evidence.